a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/enhanced-map-tiles.md

 every `MapEntity` subclass, an `EnhancedMapTile` during its `update` cycle will be given a reference to the `Player` instance, so it is able to interact with the player directly.

-And yes, I know the name "enhanced map tile" is dumb, I couldn't think of a better name to describe these and now I'm over it.
+And yes, I know the name "enhanced map tile" is dumb, I couldn't think of a better name to describe these at the time and now I'm over it.

 ## Enhanced Map Tile Subclass

 In the `EnhancedMapTiles` package, there are currently two subclasses of the `EnhancedMapTile` class -- `HorizontalMovingPlatform` and `EndLevelBox`.
-Each one of these classes defines an enhanced map tile in the game, which can be seen in the game's one level.
+Each one of these classes defines an enhanced map tile in the game, which can be seen in the `TestMap` map.

 ## Adding a new enhanced map tile to the game